KareemBasher/todo-list-app/README.md

 # To-Do List App

-This application makes it easy to stay organized and have a clear vision of your goals.
+This application makes it easy to stay organized and have clear vision of your goals.
 The application also gets you motivated to finish your tasks and goals by feeling the satisfaction of crossing over each task.

 ## Installation and getting started

-Use the package manager npm to install To-do List.
+Use the npm to install To-do List.

 ```bash
 npm install